colbee1/jobq/README.md

 ### In progress

 - Retry failed job with configurable exponential backoff.
-(IN PROGRESS)

 ### Planned